canonical/snapd/interfaces/builtin/README.md

-# Interfaces declarations
+# Interface policy

-## Plug and slot declarations
+## Plug and slot rules

-These declarations are mainly used to control what plugs or slots a snap is allowed to use, and if a snap is allowed to use a plug/slot, what other slots/plugs should connect to that plug/slot on this snap.
+Declarative rules are used to control what plugs or slots a snap is allowed to use, and if a snap is allowed to use a plug/slot, what other slots/plugs can connect to that plug/slot on this snap.

-The behaviour is defined by a map which has 6 possible keys:
+These ruels are declared as a map which has 6 possible keys:

 - allow-installation
 - deny-installation